-A guest should call the hike leader to determine if the hike is appropriate for the hiker’s level of fitness and experience.
-Beginner hikers, or hikers with below average fitness, should start with the trail group of a shorter hike and then make transitions to other groups as they develop their hiking skills.
+A new hiker should call the hike leader to determine if the hike is appropriate for the hiker’s level of fitness and experience.
+Beginner hikers, or hikers with below average fitness, should start with a Thursday Leisure hike and then make transitions to other groups as they develop their hiking skills.
 Hike leaders may grant exceptions to experienced hikers.
-All should arrive at the meeting place 15 minutes prior to the beginning of the hike in order to hear the hike leader’s instructions, sign the liability waiver, work out carpool arrangements, transfer baggage and depart on time.
+All should arrive at the meeting place 15 minutes prior to the beginning of the hike in order to hear the hike leader’s instructions, sign the liability waiver, work out carpool arrangements, transfer gear and depart on time.
 If one plans to meet the hike at another location, they should contact the leader, as the hike plan may have changed.
-Guests will be allowed on hikes on a “space available” basis.

-Hikes can be cancelled due to existing or forecast bad weather that may present an enroute or onsite hazard.
+Hikes can be cancelled due to existing or forecast bad weather that may present an en-route or onsite hazard.
 Some examples are ice/snow, extreme cold, thunderstorms and heavy rainfall.
+All MHH members will be notified of hike cancellations or changes by e-mail.
 If in doubt, call the leader before reporting to the meeting place.
 If the hike is cancelled, the hike leader is not required to be at the meeting place.

 Hiking clothes; synthetic, wool or silk materials that wick moisture and dry quickly are best.
 Multiple thin layers work better than fewer thick layers.
 Cotton is not a good idea because it dries so slowly and cotton socks may cause blisters.
-Items include shirt, pants, underwear, socks & sock liners.
 Broken-in hiking boots/shoes.
 Hiking poles (optional).
 These can be valuable for balance and stability in stream crossings and on rocky terrain, and can transfer some weight from the legs when going up and from the knees when going down.

 While the MHH encourages carpooling because of economic, environmental and social reasons, it is the policy of the MHH not to become involved in the establishment of carpools/shuttles nor the assignment of drivers or riders.